Ashishsn1210/Ashishsn1210/README.md

 # Hi 👋, I am Ashish S N

 ## 👨🏻 About Me
 I am passionate about data and analytics.
-I get fascinated to work on uncovering patterns, trends and insights to solve real-world problems.
-I am specialized in using tools like Excel, SQL, Python and Tableau.
-I have a strong skills in understanding, analyzing and visualizing data along with building interactive dashboards.
+I get fascinated to work on uncovering patterns, trends and insights to solve problems.
+I am specialized in using tools like Microsoft Excel, Google Sheets, Looker Studio, and SQL.
+I have a strong ability to analyze, visualize, and interpret data to build interactive dashboards that drive decision-making.

 ## 🛠️ Skills